Skip to main content

 2. Connect to the cluster

-To connect to the cluster, use the instructions in Connect to a Managed Kubernetes cluster.
+To connect to the cluster, use the Connect to a Managed Kubernetes cluster guide.

 3. Create an EnvoyProxy object

-1. Create a yaml file with a manifest for the EnvoyProxy object.
+1. Create a YAML file with the manifest for the EnvoyProxy object.

 EnvoyProxy manifest example: